 Both Ooma and magicJack insist that they do not charge service fees like other phone service providers.
-But neither Ooma and magicJack are free.
+But that is not to say that Ooma or magicJack are services.
+Both services charge for the hardware.

 Ooma and magicJack features are very similar to those offered by VoIP service providers.
 Other special features only come with magicJack PLUS or Ooma Premier.